purescript-isomers/purescript-isomers/README.md

 # webrow-hybrid

-Can we create a library in PureScript for type-safe routing and hybrid apps which operates purely on the value level?
+Can we create a library in PureScript for type-safe routing and hybrid apps which operates from the user perspective purely on the value level?
 Do we really have to clone (_servant_ like) heavy type-level machinery and fight with piles of constraints and ad hoc polymorphism?

 I don't think so.